Half-Shot/bark-spec/PROPOSAL.md

 People who wish to add you may do so by either typing in your rooms alias if it has one, or your internal ID if not.
 The idea behind using this system is that we can provide the users a way to keep total control of their content via the rooms permissions control.

 ### Client

-The client would be a single page webpage, which simplifys the process explained above.In additon to setting up the users room once matrix details have been given, it will listen for messages on each Bark room.
+The client would be a single page webpage, which simplifys the process explained above.
+In addition to setting up the users room once matrix details have been given, it will listen for messages on each Bark room.
 It will then sort them into a single stream.
-The messages would be interactable (e.g. you can 'reblog' them).
+The messages would be interactive (e.g. you can 'reblog' them).
 The client would also have the media features implemented like taking a picture or sharing a audio/video file.

 Searching for users would be limited at first to your own homeserver since matrix doesn't have a global index system, but you can add people by internalID or alias (the latter being automatic if it exists).
+Bark rooms would have an included state event to ensure that the room is 'Bark' compatible.
+One way we could work around the issue of searching could be a global 'phonebook' approach.
+A room on matrix.org would be dedicated to listing clients by display name and sender id which would be optional.
+Users could search this room to find people to subscribe to.

 I would also implement a few new event types which would not be well represented by the 'm.room.message' type.